 Connor Shelly

-As Lead Quantum Materials and Devices, Connor is involved in the design, simulation, fabrication, and measurement of quantum devices and quantum processing units (QPUs).
-Prior to joining OQC, Connor worked at the National Physical Laboratory (NPL) where he was the lead researcher for the Superconducting Electronics team and worked on the development of Josephson Travelling Wave Parametric Amplifiers (JTWPAs) and research into the physics of superconducting nanobridges as Josephson elements, as well as dipping his toes into quantum metrology.
+As the Director of Materials Science and Device Engineering, Connor is responsible for the manufacturing of OQC’s qubits, QPUs, and superconducting devices, as well as being responsible for areas including qubit coherence, cryogenic packaging, materials science, and nanofabrication.
+Prior to joining OQC, Connor worked at the National Physical Laboratory (NPL) where he was the lead researcher for the Superconducting Electronics team and worked on the development of quantum limited amplifiers and carried out research into the physics of superconducting nanobridges as Josephson elements.

 Robust, large-scale, quantum processors are fundamental to facilitating reliable quantum computations for real-world applications.
 Central to this challenge is preserving qubit accuracy as the number of qubits scales.
 These qubits, the building blocks of quantum processing units (QPUs), must exhibit traits like prolonged coherence time (the ability to exist in multiple states simultaneously), gate fidelity, and minimal cross talk between neighbouring qubits, a task complicated by fabrication imperfections that can impact the ability to manufacture qubits with the frequencies exactly as designed.